 Lab: (403) 220-4486

-Visualization tools help surgeons practise operations ahead of time
+Visualization tools help surgeons practice operations ahead of time

 In preparing to perform an operation, surgeons mentally walk through what they must do.
 They visualize the necessary steps they will take to successfully perform the operation.

-“Typically, a surgeon will review a pre-operative two-dimensional CT scan of the patient to prepare for the operation before going into the operating room,” says Sonny Chan, PhD, assistant professor of computer science.
+“Typically, a surgeon will review a pre-operative two-dimensional CT scan of the patient to prepare for the operation before going into the operating room,” says Dr. Sonny Chan, PhD, assistant professor of computer science at UCalgary's Faculty of Science.
 “We’ve found a way to enhance the surgery planning and rehearsal by offering a three-dimensional view of the actual patient.”

 Combined with this view is the application of haptics – recreating the sense of touch.
 So a surgeon can actually practise the surgery and feel contact and resistive forces, with the anatomical model responding in a physically realistic manner.